 OHSP and IRB News

 COVID-19 and Human Research.
 Research activities involving in-person interventions or interactions with human subjects are still subject to FSU COVID-19-related policy and restrictions that were approved by the Board of Governors of the State University System of Florida.
+Many restrictions have been relaxed.
 For further information about the policy, restrictions, and tools to accordingly conform human research, go here or click on the COVID-19 & Human Research tab on the left.

 The Office for Human Subjects Protection (OHSP) is please to announced availability of a new OHSP web page, guidance and other resources pertaining to student-led human research.
 Materials include an overview of how student-led research may require OHSP and IRB review, including an easy review algorithm; a guidance document for quick reference; FAQs, including a link to a RAMP IRB workflow explainer; and key tips.
 Click on the Student-Led Research tab on the left or use this link to access the Student-led Research web page.

 FSU Policy 7-IRB-0 (Human Subjects) has been revised effective February 3, 2021.
 Revisions primarily include rendering the University Human Subjects policy consistent with applicable and recently revised federal regulations; conforming to institutional changes in responsible executive and approving official; and, with regard to the prior version, clarifying responsibilities, reducing redundancy and removing ambiguity.
 Access the 7-IRB-0 University Human Subjects Policy here in the RAMP IRB Library or at here on the FSU's Policy page.